bcgov/mds/docs/verifiable_credentials.md

 ### Digital Trust Toolkit

 General Purpose: To host critical artifacts for reference by BC Government VC Issuers, as well as instructional material for business experts of interested government issuers.

+NOTE: This service is also responsible for maintaining the whitelist [files](https://github.com/bcgov/digital-trust-toolkit/tree/main/related_resources/registrations/issuers) that Orgbook leverages to control what did's are allowed to issue.

 ### Orgbook Publisher